Skip to content

 If you’re considering traveling for your next 5K or half marathon, there is only one set of races (at least that I know of) where donning a tutu or princess tiara is not only acceptable race gear — it’s downright encouraged.
-Of course, I’m talking about runDisney’s Disney Princess races at Walt Disney World Resort® near Orlando, Florida.
+Of course, I’m referring to runDisney’s Disney Princess races at Walt Disney World Resort® near Orlando, Florida.

 Consisting of three magical races, the Disney Princess Half Marathon Weekend includes the Disney Princess 5K, Disney Princess 10K, and Disney Princess Half Marathon.

-Additionally, runners may register for the Disney Fairytale Challenge, which requires finishing both the Disney Princess 10K and Disney Princess Half Marathon for 19.3 miles in two consecutive days!
+Additionally, runners may register for the Disney Fairytale Challenge, which requires completing both the Disney Princess 10K and Disney Princess Half Marathon for 19.3 miles in two consecutive days!

 This Disney Princess Half Marathon Weekend “racecation” guide shares advice based on my experience as a first-timer running the 2016 Disney Princess 5K.